MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/populate-data.md

 - [`ItemTemplate`](xref:Xamarin.Forms.ItemsView.ItemTemplate), of type [`DataTemplate`](xref:Xamarin.Forms.DataTemplate), specifies the template to apply to each item in the collection of items to be displayed.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that the properties can be targets of data bindings.

+> [!NOTE]
+> [`CollectionView`](xref:Xamarin.Forms.CollectionView) defines a `ItemsUpdatingScrollMode` property that represents the scrolling behavior of the `CollectionView` when new items are added to it.
+For more information about this property, see [Control scroll position when new items are added](scrolling.md#control-scroll-position-when-new-items-are-added).

+[`CollectionView`](xref:Xamarin.Forms.CollectionView) can also load data incrementally as the user scrolls.
+For more information, see [Load data incrementally](#load-data-incrementally).

 ## Populate a CollectionView with data